ahmedsomaa/mobile-systems/assignments/assignment-3/README.md

 # Assigment 3

-A simple app to A simple app to retrieve data from a remote API.
+A simple app to retrieve data from a remote API.

 ## How to use ?